-So join the 'From Player to Page' English writing competition - a competition for Hong Kong students that encourages you to write for video games - and put your years of HKDSE/IGCSE study to work!
+So join the 'From Player to Page' English writing competition - a competition for Hong Kong students that encourages you to write for video games - and put your studies to work!

 Don't listen to another review: write one!
 Using your video game knowledge, create a review that is both entertaining and informative.